pip-templates/pip-templates-microservice-dotnet/README.md

   route: status
 ```

-For more information on the microservice configuration see [Configuration Guide](Configuration.md).
+For more information on microservice configuration, see [The Configuration Guide](Configuration.md).

-Start the microservice using the command:
+The microservice can be started using the command:
 ```bash
 cd run
 dotnet run